m7analog/max78000_cw/README.md

 Copy this entire repo to your local CrossWorks target directory.
 For example:

 C:\Users\<YOUR WINDOWS USER NAME HERE>\AppData\Local\Rowley Associates Limited\CrossWorks for ARM\v4\packages\targets\MAX78000

-# TODO

-Note that the register definitioins are only partially correct.
-Check against max78000.h to determine accuracy.
-Feel free to submit pull requests.